plai-group/simple-cnaps/simple-cnaps-src/README.md

     Note that you may need to run the above commands every time you open a new command shell.

-2. We have provided two checkpoints, correspondingly named "best_simple_cnaps.pt" and "best_simple_ar_cnaps.pt".
+2. We have provided two checkpoints, correspondingly named "best_simple_cnaps.pt" and "best_simple_ar_cnaps.pt" under the [model-checkpoints](https://github.com/plai-group/simple-cnaps/model-checkpoints/meta-dataset-checkpoints/) folder.
 These checkpoints contain the trained parameters for the two models that produced the results for Simple CNAPS and Simple AR-CNAPS (as referenced in the paper).
 To re-run evaluation, you can use the following commands to test the provided Simple CNAPS and Simple AR-CNAPS models:

     For Simple CNAPS:
     ```cd src; python run_simple_cnaps.py --data_path $RECORDS --feature_adaptation film --mode test -m ../best_simple_cnaps.pt```